Shell considers solar panels to power Singapore refinery site

 Installations at Shell's sites in Pandan and Jurong Island are expected to start in late 2019 and early 2020 respectively, the company said.

-Shell said as part of its efforts to try low carbon solutions, the company has signed a memorandum of understanding with the Energy Market Authority of Singapore to jointly work on energy storage systems.
+Shell said as part of its efforts to try low-carbon solutions, the company has signed a Memorandum of Understanding (MoU) with the Energy Market Authority of Singapore to jointly work on energy storage systems.
+REUTERS

-"This could include piloting commercially viable business models with innovative solutions that integrate storage systems and solar power to Shell's sites in Singapore," Shell said, declining to provide more details citing commercial confidentiality reasons.